×

 Treatment

 Treating this disease begins with increasing bile flow from the liver and normalizing the child’s physical and mental growth.
 It also includes setting right any nutritional shortcomings and taking medication to increase bile flow.
-Vitamins A, D, E and K should be taken regularly.
+Vitamins A, D, E, and K should be taken regularly.

 Why Rela Hospital

-No matter how complicated and hopeless these cases may seem, our sensitive surgeons can treat them with the finest medication, surgery and post-operative observation.
-By being under the care of the best paediatric liver transplantation surgeon hospital in India, children with such rare liver diseases can get a new lease of life.
+No matter how complicated and hopeless these cases may seem, our sensitive surgeons can treat them with the finest medication, surgery, and post-operative observation.
+By being under the care of the best paediatric liver transplantation surgeon in India, children with such rare liver diseases can get a new lease of life.

-Welcome to the Dr Rela Hospital, Chennai, a unique and modern hospital for liver diseases which is a coming together of the finest minds in liver disease.
+Welcome to the Dr Rela Hospital, Chennai, a unique and modern hospital for liver diseases, which is a coming together of the finest minds in liver disease.
 This 450-bedded hospital stands testimony to the successful treatment of many children and adults who needlessly suffer from chronic liver diseases.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.